Getting started with lists

 The next three lists: Tracking opportunities for each client/project

 - Project Execution: Sell-Side Example - This opportunity list will help you track interest and coordinate sell-side outreach efforts for your client project.
+Each row (opportunity) in this list would represent a potential buyer looking to acquire your client.

 - Project Execution: Financing Example - This opportunity list will help you track interest and coordinate financing outreach efforts for your client project.
+Each row (opportunity) in this list would represent a potential investor for your client.

 Importing data into these lists